 - If you think British Council has processed your personal information unlawfully.

-If you think any of the above situations apply, we may ask you for an explanation and further information to verify this.
+If any of the above situations apply, we may ask you for further information to verify this.
+We may not always be able to comply with your request if there are specific legal reasons, that we will notify you of.

 Right to data portability

-Your right to complain to a national data protection regulator (data protection supervisory authority)
+Your right to complain to a national data protection regulator/supervisory authority

-If you think we have processed your personal information unfairly or unlawfully, or we have not complied with your rights under GDPR, you have the right to complain to a national data protection regulator.
+If you think we have processed your personal information unfairly or unlawfully, or we have not complied with your rights under GDPR, you have the right to escalate your complaint to a national data protection regulator.

 Complaints about how we process your personal information can be considered by the UK data protection regulator, the Information Commissioner’s Office (ICO).
-The ICO can be contacted using the following details:
+The ICO can be contacted on the complaints section of their website.

 British Council processing of personal information